ThomasRinsma/vx_pos_hacks/README.md

 Known problems/limitations:

 - Only `.text` and `.rodata` segments work for now
-- Only a subset of libc is implemented (see `toolchain/example/*/lib.c`)
+- Only a subset of libc is implemented (see `programs/*/lib.c`)
-	- TODO: generalize?
+- Getting floats to work is a pain, I believe I hacked something together with a softfloat library but YMMV.

 ## Technical details

-TODO (link to further info on a blog post)
+TODO (link to further info on a future blog post)

 ## See also